Anabel-Espinoza/Logo-Maker/README.md

 ## Usage

-To start the application, the user must enter "npm index".
+To start the application, the user must enter "node index.js".
 A series of questions will be prompted.
 User must enter the text in the logo (allows up to 3 characters), text and shape color (can enter word or "#" + hexadecimal color code), and the shape from a list: square, circle, triangle.
 After the last question has been answered, a message will appear in the terminal, letting the user know the svg file has been created.

 **Video of the application functionality:** link here